Soccer in Canada: Early history

 In 1905, the Saskatchewan Football Association was formed in the province of Saskatchewan, and by 1911 the Province of Quebec Football Association was formed in Montreal with Frank Calder, first president of the National Hockey League, playing a leading role in the PQFA's formation.
 The Alberta Football Association was incorporated in the same year.

 The first ever professional game was played in Vancouver between the Callies and Rovers in 1910.
 The "Dominion of Canada Football Association", today known as the "Canadian Soccer Association was founded in Winnipeg, Manitoba in July 1912.
 "At the meeting, the Manitoba Football Association joined with the provincial associations of Ontario, New Ontario, Quebec, Saskatchewan and Alberta to form the national association."
 The organization became a member of FIFA December 31, 1912.
 In 1926, the National Soccer League was formed with teams in Ontario and Quebec.
 On June 21, 1926, the DCFA resigned from FIFA and remained outside the world governing body, following the example of British associations in a dispute over broken time payments to amateurs.
 Hamilton's Whitey McDonald was signed by Scottish club Rangers in the 1920s, who spotted him while on tour in North America.

 The Great Depression of the 1930s meant that the DCFA struggled financially and could not afford to hold annual meetings in 1932 and 1933 and from 1935 to 1940.
 In those years, business was conducted by mail.
 At one point, president Len Peto of Montreal loaned the DFA a considerable sum of money to stave off bankruptcy.
 The money was later repaid in full.
 Despite the hard times, Montreal-born goalkeeper Joe Kennaway signed for Scottish giants Glasgow Celtic in 1931 and was an immediate success.
-Toronto Scottish won a North American club championship in 1933 by beating holders and US champions Stix, Baer and Fuller F.C. at Chicago's Soldier Field by a score of 2–1.
+Toronto Scottish won a North American club championship in 1933 by beating holders and U.S. champions Stix, Baer and Fuller F.C. at Chicago's Soldier Field by a score of 2–1.